ssciwr/Python-best-practices-course/slides/ssciwr-pbp-course-prerequisites.typ

   1. Create an account at #link("https://github.com/")[github.com].
   2. Verify the email address for the account.
   3. Record your exact GitHub username.
-  4. Send your username or profile URL to the course instructor.
+  4. Send your username or profile URL to the course instructor \ (e.g., via email to #link("mailto:thomas.isensee@iwr.uni-heidelberg.de")).

   Your display name and GitHub username are not necessarily the same.